lc00/wiki-experiment/Ember-Data-Adapters.md

 ## Notes

+* Adapters & serializers can be per application or model
 * Don’t switch APIs, switch adapters
 * Use HTTP Mocks instead of fixtures
 * Model shouldn’t care how it’s represented on the server